 Association of Friends of Scientific and Technical Collections

-Why did the need for such an association arise?
+Why did the need for such an organization arise?

-Because these collections are vast and diverse, and because the need to preserve and promote them has not always been a priority for the university or research institutions.
+Because these collections are so numerous and diverse, and because the need to preserve and promote them has not always been a priority for the university or research institutions.

-Their institutional recognition is relatively recent, and a formal collections department (now SPH), for example, was not established (at the then-UM2) until 2004, and even then with limited staff resources.
+Their institutional recognition is relatively recent, and a formal collections department (now SPH), for example, was not established (at what was then UM2) until 2004, and even then with limited staff resources.

 The staff members who had become aware of the issue then came together to form the association.
 The question of their status (prior to the association’s creation) had been raised on several occasions with the legal department of the Ministry of Higher Education and Research, which refused to consider the use of “volunteers” within an institutional framework; consequently, the association was established in September 2004.